jgrospe92/Blind-Dating-App/README.md

 If you find someone that is suspicious or has a malicious intent.
 You can report that user.
 ## Scalability
 It automatically populate the database every time a new user register.
 There is no limit, the database will grow as long as people are registering.

+## Internalization && Localization
+Our app is available in 4 different languages.
+English, French, Spanish and Filipino.

 # How does the matching works?
 We simply use a match making algorithm.
 It takes the user likes or interest and look through the database and check for each user traits or characters.
 If that user has something in common it will add that into a list and return that list.
 It will then display it on the GUI as matched users.